markphip/devops/README.md

 There are a lot of concepts to know and learn within Continuum.
 The order in which you want to learn different concepts is up to you.
-The order below is the sequence in which this particular cookbook or story" flows and is arranged such that you configure an item before you need to reference that item in some other part of the system.
+The order below is the sequence in which this particular cookbook or "story" flows and is arranged such that you configure an item before you need to reference that item in some other part of the system.